default-abhi/PowerBI-Project/README.md

    - Visualized sales data across different store locations for better understanding and comparison.
    - Incorporated month-over-month (MoM) difference metrics based on the selected month from the slicer.
    - Highlighted the MoM increase or decrease in sales for each store location to uncover trends and performance changes.

+4. **Daily Sales Analysis with Average Line**
+   - Created a line chart to display daily sales for the selected month.
+   - Incorporated an average line to represent the average daily sales on the same chart.
+   - Highlighted bars that exceed or fall below the average sales, making it easier to identify exceptional sales days.

+5. **Sales Analysis by Product Category**
+   - Analyzed sales performance across various product categories.
+   - Provided insights into which categories contributed the most to overall sales, enabling a clear understanding of category-wise performance.

+6. **Top 10 Products by Sales**
+   - Identified and displayed the top 10 products based on sales volume.
+   - Designed visuals to help users quickly identify the best-performing products in terms of sales.

+7. **Sales Analysis by Days and Hours**
+   - Utilized a heat map to visualize sales patterns segmented by days and hours.
+   - Integrated interactive tooltips to display detailed metrics, such as Sales, Orders, and Quantity, when hovering over specific day-hour intersections.